 The Monastery of St. Katherine and Mt.
 Sinai (Jebel Musa) are located in the town of St Catherine, in the center of the interior.
 The monastery is the oldest continuously inhabited monastery in the World and its library has the largest religious collection after the Vatican.
 The church houses some of the monastery’s treasures donated by wealthy benefactors.
 It was built by the Byzantine Emperor Justinian in the 6th century AD.

-Mount Sinai is one of the highest mountains around town, offering stunning sunsets and sunrises.
+Mount Sinai is one of the highest mountains around town, offering stunning sunsets and sunrises and exploring Sinai desert.
 Known locally as Jabal Mosa or Mount Moses, it is a point of pilgrimage for generations, This is said to be where Moses received the Ten Commandments from God.
 For many Christians, Jews and Muslims this is a very spiritual place.

 Dahab means “gold” in Arabic, and it is really a piece of gold on the Red Sea shore.
 Dahab is located 90 km away from Sharm El Sheikh.
 Transformed from a dusty Bedouin outpost to a spruced-up tourist village, the town is so clean and vibrant and it offers different accommodation choices for everyone without destroying its budget-traveler roots.